henry434343/Android_DragDrop_ChangeSize_Grid/README.md

 Android_Windows_Metro_UI
 ========================

-This is Windows Metro UI in Android, you can create view in screen and resize and move it.
+This is Windows Metro UI in Android, you can create view in screen and edit it.

 ![alt tag](/example_1.png)
 ![alt tag](/example_2.png)